LLAMA: The Low-Level Abstraction For Memory Access: Design

 \subsection{Library overview}

-Figure \ref{fig:overview} gives an overview of the components of LLAMA.
+Figure~\ref{fig:overview} gives an overview of the components of LLAMA.
 The core data structure of LLAMA is the \lstinline{View}, which provides methods to access the data space.
 In order to create a view, a \lstinline{Mapping} is needed.
 LLAMA offers many kinds of mappings and users can also provide their own mappings.
 Mappings are constructed from a record dimension, containing nested records with named fields holding the element types, and array dimensions.
 In addition to a mapping defining the memory layout, an array of blobs is needed for a view, supplying the actual storage behind the view.
 A \lstinline{Blob} is any object representing a contiguous chunk of memory.
-A suitable Blob array is either directly provided by the user or built using a \lstinline{BlobAllocator}.
+A suitable \lstinline{Blob} array is either directly provided by the user or built using a \lstinline{BlobAllocator}.
 This allows LLAMA to stay independent of and orthogonal to allocators.

-The user can navigate the data managed by the view by means of views.
-Created on top of a view, a \lstinline{VirtualView} restricts access to a subspace of the array dimensions.
+The user can navigate and drill down on their data starting at a view.
+Created on top of a \lstinline{View}, a \lstinline{VirtualView} restricts access to a subspace of the array dimensions.
 Elements of the array dimensions, called records, are accessed on both, \lstinline{View} and \lstinline{VirtualView}, by specifying an array dimensions coordinate.
 This access returns a \lstinline{VirtualRecord}, allowing further access using the tags from the record dimension, until eventually a reference to actual data in memory is returned.